 - The number of speeds of the HS spindle.

 This is the angle formed when the axis of the headstock rotates around its vertical axis.
 This movement allows for the workpiece to rotate while being held stationary.
-If there were no swivel, then the work would have to spin continuously.
+If there were no swivel, the work would have to spin continuously.

 How much swing should I use?